pswhdev/parenting_in_munich/README.md

 Both pages allow users to browse, search, and explore various articles on parenting topics.
 They dynamically display posts based on user searches and include pagination for easy navigation.

+All details are added through the admin panel, where they can be easily managed and updated.

 #### Content Display